tyconsulting/blog.tyang.github.io/_posts/2015-09-16-opsmgr-self-maintenance-management-pack-2-5-0-0.md

 <h5>An agent task targeting Health Service to list OpsMgr components patch level:</h5>
 <a href="http://blog.tyang.org/wp-content/uploads/2015/09/SNAGHTML49c996.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="SNAGHTML49c996" src="http://blog.tyang.org/wp-content/uploads/2015/09/SNAGHTML49c996_thumb.png" alt="SNAGHTML49c996" width="672" height="372" border="0" /></a>

-Because the “Patch List” property is populated by an object discovery, which only runs infrequently, in order to check the up-to-date information(of the patch list), I have created a task called “Get Current Patch List”, which is targeting the Health Service class.
+Because the "Patch List" property is populated by an object discovery, which only runs infrequently, in order to check the up-to-date information(of the patch list), I have created a task called "Get Current Patch List", which is targeting the Health Service class.
 This task will display the patch list for any of the following OpsMgr components installed on the selected health service:

 Management Servers | Gateway Servers: